m4rw3r/php-libev/README.rst

 * mtime
 * ctime

-**NOTE:**
-          If nlink is 0, the file does not exist and the rest of the values may be inaccurate as they might remain from the file which existed during previous events.
+**NOTE:** If nlink is 0, the file does not exist and the rest of the values may be inaccurate as they might remain from the file which existed during previous events.

 **array StatEvent::getPrev()**

-Returns the previous file attributes, all keys will be 0 if the event has not yet been triggered.
+Returns the previous file attributes, all keys will be 0 if the event has not yet been added to an EventLoop.

 .. _`PCNTL PHP Extension`: http://www.php.net/manual/en/book.pcntl.php